AI Can Learn Scientific Taste: Limitations and Future Work

 Our work has several limitations.
 First, scientific taste may involve more than scientific judgement and ideation with high potential impact.
 Future work could explore broader formulations of scientific taste such as assessing the feasibility of experimental designs and better recognizing distinctive and diverse research ideas.

 Second, citations are an imperfect form of community feedback.
 Some high-potential papers may receive few citations initially but become highly influential later.
 Modeling citation dynamics may help capture such delayed-impact patterns.
 In addition, our field categorization remains limited in granularity, and more fine-grained field clustering may improve the quality of preference pairs.
+The controlled evaluations reduce simple author-, institution-, and topic-level explanations.
+However, they cannot remove all biases in citation-based community feedback.

 Third, our ideation evaluation mainly relies on strong LLM evaluators.
 Since the proposed ideas are not experimentally validated, the evaluation may not fully reflect their potential impact.
 Future work can implement a subset of these ideas.